yash4karan/Button/README.md

 README.md

 This is a library to enable plug-and-play interaction with buttons on the Arduino platform.
 This library supports multi-touch.
-Types of button presses accommodation:
+Types of button presses accommodated:
  1. Toggles,
  2. Long-press toggles, and
  3. Hold-downs.